 - Start with the end in mind – Define what “good looks like” up front.
 How many tests will you have (ratios work better than exact numbers)?
 How quickly will they run?
 Where will they run?

-Communicate – Be open with your team before making taking bold decisions like decommissioning a whole suite of tests, listen to their concerns and seek their advice
+Communicate – Be open with your team before making bold decisions like decommissioning a whole suite of tests, listen to their concerns and seek their advice

 Stakeholders – Seek buy-in from your stakeholders so everyone knows what is happening, the impacts and the value that it will bring